michamos/RPP-online-hep-info/content.md

 * **Higgs Hunters:**
     A web-based citizen science project to help search for unknown exotic particles in the LHC data. <http://HiggsHunters.org>

-* **HYPATIA:**
-    HYPATIA (Hybrid Pupil's Analysis Tool for Interactions in Atlas) is a tool for high school students to inspect the graphic visualization of particle collision products in the ATLAS detector at CERN. <http://hypatia.phys.uoa.gr/>

 * **Imagine the Universe:**
     This NASA site is intended for students age 14 and up and for anyone interested in learning about the universe. <http://imagine.gsfc.nasa.gov/home.html>